ampheul/ezproxy_extension/README.md

 ## Use

 When you are on the webpage of an academic article or newspaper behind a paywall, select the EZ proxy buton in your toolbar.
 This will take you to a login screen.
-Once you sign in with your credentials, you will return to your academic article or newspaper with campus level access.
+Once you sign in you will return to the previous page with campus level access.